Chung Keng Quee: Transvaal War Fund

-On the twenty fourth day of collections for the Transvaal War Fund For Widows and Orphans Chung Keng Quee donated $1,000 bringing total for that day to $16,033.
+On the twenty fourth day of collections for the Transvaal War Fund For Widows and Orphans Chung donated $1,000 bringing total for that day to $16,033.
 In March 1900 he donated $15,000 to the Transvaal War Fund (see Second Boer War), started in November 1899 by The Straits Times in connection with the South African War.
 For perspective the total amount collected was approximately $215,000 out of which $50,000 came from the government and $10,000 each came from Kapitan Yap Kuan Seng and Towkay Tet Shin.

 Franco-Annam War Relief Fund

 On many other occasions he also contributed to various other charities including the War Relief Fund arising from the Franco-Annam war (see Annam (French protectorate) and Sino-French War) under the command of Viceroy Li Hongzhang.
 He donated 100,000 taels to the Ching Government to support China's war efforts against the French in Indochina.